 - Tomato paste

 To make a sofrito we need to gently cook (sauté) the ingredients in oil.
-Extra virgin olive oil is the most common oil used in Cuban sofrito but lard is used as well.
+Extra virgin olive oil is the most common oil used in Cuban sofrito but lard (or bacon drippings) may be used as well.
 Vegetable oil can be used in a pinch.

 The ingredients in sofrito need to be prepped before using.
 These are the most common preparations: